Pay television: Distribution

 Pay television has become popular with cable and satellite television.
 Pay television services often, at least two to three times per year, provide free previews of their services, in order to court potential subscribers by allowing this wider audience to sample the service for a period of days or weeks; these are typically scheduled to showcase major special event programming, such as the pay cable premiere of a blockbuster feature film, the premiere (either a series or season premiere) of a widely anticipated or critically acclaimed original series or occasionally, a high-profile special (such as a concert).

 Subscription services transmitted via analogue terrestrial television have also existed, to varying degrees of success.
 The most known example of such service in Europe is Canal+ and its scrambled services, which operated in France from 1984 to the 2011 closedown of analogue television, Spain from 1990 to 2005 and Poland from 1995 to 2001.
-Some U.S. television stations launched pay services (known simply as "subscription television" services) such as SuperTV, Wometco Home Theater, PRISM (which principally operated as a cable service, only being simultaneously carried over-the-air for a short time during the 1980s, and unlike other general-interest pay services accepted outside advertising for broadcast during its sports telecasts), Preview, SelecTV and ONTV in the late 1970s, but those services disappeared as competition from cable television expanded during the 1980s.
+Some American television stations launched pay services (known simply as "subscription television" services) such as SuperTV, Wometco Home Theater, PRISM (which principally operated as a cable service, only being simultaneously carried over-the-air for a short time during the 1980s, and unlike other general-interest pay services accepted outside advertising for broadcast during its sports telecasts), Preview, SelecTV and ON TV in the late 1970s, but those services disappeared as competition from cable television expanded during the 1980s.

-In some countries, the launch of digital terrestrial television has meant that pay television has become increasingly popular in countries with regular antennas.
-The UK's original DTT service, ONdigital (later rebranded as ITV Digital), provided both free-to-air channels and a selection of pay channels; however, it infamously suffered many problems and went under in 2002.
-The replacement DTT service, Freeview, does not have any pay services available.
-Conversely, even as Cord-cutting by pay television subscribers due to price increases resulting from rising carriage fees and as the use of digital multicasting by terrestrial broadcasters has increased since the late 2000s, there have not been any attempts to launch new over-the-air pay services in North America, aside from the short-lived USDTV and, to an extent, the short-lived MovieBeam service (which used digital multicasting to assist subscribers in purchasing and downloading movies).
-However, as of 2020, a service called Evoca TV has been launched in markets including Boise and Denver, providing an ATSC 3.0 based service, combined with an internet connection, offering 80 channels.